 To make rose gold hair a reality, your stylist will begin by bleaching your hair to create a blank slate.
 It’s important to note that bleach will always damage hair, but a salon professional can help you restore the look of beautiful strands.
 If you’re not a natural blonde, it will likely take several sessions to lift the color from your strands safely.
 Once your hair is ready for color, your stylist will paint a masterful combination of pink, gold, and even more blonde throughout your locks.

 It is especially important to do your research when looking for the perfect colorist.
-Rose gold is not an everyday color, so you’ll want to make sure to your stylist has ample experience working with fantasy colors.
+Rose gold is not an everyday color, so you’ll want to make sure your stylist has ample experience working with fantasy colors.
 An experienced colorist will be able to show you examples of fantasy colors they’ve done in the past and explain exactly how they plan to minimize the damage bleach can cause.

 The Best Rose Gold Hair Colors To Try Now

-Like a glass of effervescent bubbly, this vibrant hair color is a celebration unto itself.
+Like a glass of effervescent bubbly, this vibrant champagne hair color is a celebration unto itself.
 The shade is more of a bright blonde than you’ll usually see with rose gold hair, making the shade a beachy pink that’s excellent on fair complexions.

 For ladies with medium and dark complexions, pale pink can be alienating.
 That’s why we’re such big fans of peach rose gold hair, which substitutes notes of orange for blush.
 The resulting color is warm-toned and buttery, particularly on waves.